ZhongkangZ/LidarIG/README.md

-## M3D-DVC: A Multimodal 3D Detection and Voxel Completion Framework Using Virtual Point Clouds from Coarse to Fine
+## C2FiPCN: A Coarse-to-Fine Image-Guided 3D Object Detection Point Cloud Generation Network

 ## It will be improved later...